JTX Sprint-7 Review (2026): Is It the Best Home Treadmill Under £1,200?

 The JTX Sprint 7 is the point in the range where the specification becomes complete for serious home training.
 Over the flat-fold models below it, it adds a sturdier hydraulic fold-up frame, a 12 percent power incline, a Cushionstep deck and a 3-year warranty.
 It is JTX’s bestseller, and has been for years.

-The combination of a 2.5 CHP motor, 12.4 mph (20 km/h) top speed, both Kinomap and Zwift connectivity, a 13-inch screen, built-in speakers and a 130 kg user limit represents strong value against the subscription-dependent alternatives from NordicTrack and ProForm, and the Summer Sale price of £999 (RRP £1,149) sharpens it further.
+The combination of a 2.5 CHP motor, 12.4 mph (20 km/h) top speed, both Kinomap and Zwift connectivity, a 13-inch screen, built-in speakers and a 130 kg user limit represents strong value against the subscription-dependent alternatives from NordicTrack and ProForm.
+The price is £1,149, and our HOMETREADMILL5 code takes 5 percent off at the checkout, bringing it to £1,091.55.
+The code works across the JTX treadmill range but does not apply to refurbished machines.
 For a full market view, see our best home treadmill UK guide.

 Motor and running feel